This series, Down the Rabbit Hole, has been influenced by our current political situation.

 While wandering the streets, I began to focus on the real street people, the ones with nowhere else to go.
 I've tried to underscore the horror by identifying them only as locations, further emphasizing the tendency to see them only as part of the landscape.
 I hope that by doing so, we might see them in a more humane manner.
 I extended this idea in my next series, Home Décor.

 The Encounters series consists of hundreds of small (5" x 7") acrylic on paper paintings.

 Edgewater Ballroom is a multimedia installation including a video and a series of photographic prints that combine painting and digital manipulation.

-In the installation, Domestic Architecture, barely audible sounds of a man and woman arguing loudly eminate from speakers hidden behind each of the doors.
+In the installation, Domestic Architecture, barely discernible audio of a man and woman arguing loudly eminate from speakers hidden behind each of the doors.

 Details - an installation consisting of several hundred small unique bronze castings--various heights up to 14 inches